TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.components/problemscopingques-issue-while-investigating-or-configuring-availability-tests.md

     "subscriptionRequired": true,
     "title": "Issue while investigating or configuring Availability tests", "fileAttachmentHint": "Please upload a screenshot(s) of the entire browser window displaying the symptom.
-Kindly include an image of clock, and any other relevant information which may help the support engineer troubleshoot your issue.", "formElements": [
+Kindly include an image of clock, and any other relevant information which may help the support engineer troubleshoot your issue.", "diagnosticCard": {
+        "title": "Availability Test Troubleshooter",
+        "description": "Our Availability Test Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource.
+See our manual troubleshooting steps below to troubleshoot your problem."
+    },
+    "formElements": [
         {
             "id": "problem_start_time",